87tana/NLP_SentimentAnalysis/README.md

 ## Evaluation and Findings

-The evaluation reveals insights into the frequencies of vocabulary words, word count in BoW models, prominent words in the vocabulary, and the distribution of words for positive and negative sentiments.
+In this section, the BoW models of the different preprocessed text data are evaluated and compared.

 ### Frequency Vocabulary words